OchaBanana/ncsc_labs/day_1/1c_foundation_cvm/1c_foundation_cvm.rst

 #.
 Open a web browser to your CVM IP: `http://<CVM_IP:8000>` **USE YOUR ASSIGNED CVM IP**
 #.
 Page 1.
-Start fill form with your Assigned lab Network IP settings provided and hit “Next”
+Start fill form with your `Assigned lab Network IP <https://docs.google.com/spreadsheets/d/1QmYpmG1lo_3bo3iYONy-uPzIQGvnm4lHf1lx8URXj7Y/edit?usp=sharing>`_ settings provided and hit “Next”
 #.
 Page 2.
 Nodes notice your remaining nodes should detect.
-Because they are previously configured the IPs autofilled but normally out of factory they will require you put your desired IPs. **ONLY SELECT YOUR NODE IN THIS LAB**.
+Because they are previously configured the IPs autofilled but normally out of factory they will require you put your `desired IPs <https://docs.google.com/spreadsheets/d/1QmYpmG1lo_3bo3iYONy-uPzIQGvnm4lHf1lx8URXj7Y/edit?usp=sharing>`_. **ONLY SELECT YOUR NODE IN THIS LAB**.
 We will be making a single node cluster.
-Give it a Host name of HOST-<initials>.
+Give it a Host name of **HOST-**<*initials*>.
 #.
 Page 3.
 Cluster page, let’s choose to “Skip automatic cluster formation” and give it 24GB of memory and hit “Next”.
 Note only a select few models are supported in Single-node cluster in foundation we will use “Skip” and do this manually since we do not have any single node models in the labs.
 #.
 Page 4.
 AOS we will keep the default factory imaged software “we will skip AOS installation” and hit “Next”
 #.
 Page 5.
 Hypervisor same as previous step we will skip reimaging and hit “Next”